Quality Control Analyst

 16. Maintain QC lab which includes routine housekeeping activities.

-19. Document events, deviations, and laboratory out-of-specification (OOS) investigations.
+18. Document non-conforming materials reports (NCMRs), deviations, and laboratory out-of-specification (OOS) investigations.
 Troubleshoot and problem solve in order to provide possible solutions to problems and issues that may arise.

 EDUCATION and/or EXPERIENCE

 Bachelor’s Degree in Chemistry, Biology, or other related scientific discipline and two to four years of related experience in a cGMP environment; or equivalent combination of education and experience.
-Experience with executing QC test methods, generating associated data packages, auditing data packages generated by others, trending data and statistical analyses required.
-Familiarity with executing SOPs in a cGMP environment.
+Experience with executing QC test methods (preferably endotoxin, bioburden, sterility, and environmental monitoring, pH, chemical ID testing), generating associated data packages, reviewing/auditing data packages generated by others, trending data, and statistical analyses.
+Experience in executing SOPs in a cGMP environment.
+Familiarity with use of basic to advanced metrological equipment preferred.

-Proficient knowledge of Microsoft Office software programs, including Outlook, Word, and Excel.
+Proficient knowledge of Microsoft Office software programs, including Outlook, Word, QMS System, and Excel.

 • Detail oriented and very organized